 LA Times

-Complain About LA Times - learn how to file a complaint
+Complain About LA Times - File a Complaint Today

 A 1.3-star rating on Trustpilot.
 It's not just you.
 The LA Times has over 1,000 complaints filed against it with the Better Business Bureau in the last three years alone, with 93% of its Trustpilot reviews being 1-star.
 Most complaints are about billing issues and problems cancelling subscriptions.
 It's frustrating when a respected news source makes it so difficult to manage your account or get a simple problem solved.
 If you're tired of the runaround, you've come to the right place.
 We'll guide you through the most effective ways to get your complaint heard and resolved.
 You can visit the official LA Times site at https://www.latimes.com, but if you're here, you've probably already tried that.